-Protection of whistleblowers has been identified as a prominent and challenging issue for all South-east European countries.
+The protection of whistleblowers has been identified as a prominent and challenging issue for all South-east European countries.
 Most of countries are at the beginning stages of assembling reliable and responsive whistleblower protection mechanisms.
 Still, government and corporate whistleblowers in the region continue to be exposed to many types of retribution, from harassment and ostracism to dismissal and physical threats.
-Thus, national Anti-corruption strategies in South East Europe have covered whistleblower protection, by envisaging concrete measures and activities.
+Thus, national Anti-corruption strategies in Southeast Europe have covered whistleblower protection, by envisaging concrete measures and activities.

 The Regional Anti-corruption Initiative (RAI) takes continuous efforts in raising awareness of whistleblower protection, strengthening public institutions’ capacities to protect whistleblowers, and supporting civil society organizations that work in the field of whistleblower advocacy.
 The regional cooperation aspect in the area of whistleblower protection has also been in focus of the RAI Work Plan for 2016 – 2017, which is based on the Public Awareness Objective identified under the Anti-Corruption Dimension of the South East Europe 2020 Strategy.